StellarWitch7/moth-lang/README.md

 -o, --output => The name of the output file.
 Please forego the extension.
 -i, --input => The files to compile.
 ```

+# !!WARNING!!
+Moth is currently **unfinished**.
+Many things are unlikely to function well, and for the time being, only Windows is supported.